Search the Graduate POS Manual

 Credits and Time Restrictions

 Students are expected to complete a certificate program at Iowa State University within five years.
 The regular Graduate College course rules apply to certificates.
-At least one graduate ISU course must be taken after admission or in the same semester as entry into the program.
+At least one graduate ISU course must be taken after admission or in the same semester as entry into the certificate program.

-Each certificate program has a “Director of Certificate Studies (DOCS),” which is the equivalent of a DOGE for a graduate major program.
+Certificate programs have a “Director of Certificate Studies (DOCS),” which is the equivalent of a DOGE for a graduate major program.